-'''

-oxed{T\& ext{ operator}= ( ext{const } T\&)}

-'''
+T& operator= (const T&)

 An assignment operator for stacks.
-In case of our class stack, the assignment operator becomes where as before, absence of pre- and postconditions mean that we are aiming at proper copies in assignments.
+In case of our class stack, the assignment operator becomes stack& operator= (const stack& s);

+where as before, absence of pre- and postconditions means that we are aiming at proper copies in assignments.
 The implementation again uses the private member function copy, but more needs to be done here.
-In general, when we write the target stack s2 may be nonempty, in which case we first need to delete all its nodes that have dynamically been allocated at some earlier time with new.
+In general, when we write s2 = s1;

+the target stack s2 may be nonempty, in which case we first need to delete all its nodes that have dynamically been allocated at some earlier time with new.
 Not doing this creates memory leaks and might be fatal in the long run, see Section 3.3.3.
 Only after this deletion, we can copy the new content into s2.
 The implementation of operator= for our stacks therefore uses a private member function clear that takes care of deletion.